 These recommendations are prioritized based on the potential exposure improvement impact that applying them would generate, to help security admins focus on the vulnerabilities that are currently posing the highest exposure risk.

-The area of Threat & Vulnerability Management (TVM) allows to view, monitor and control the progress/status of remediation requests and exceptions that were created in the company.
+The area of Threat & Vulnerability Management (TVM) allows the viewing, monitoring, and controlling of the progress/status of remediation requests and exceptions that were created in the company.

 The remediation progress is a real-time reflection of the endpoint patch state that is continuously assessed by the MDATP sensor.
 The SecOps user can view activities that are currently active/in progress, as well as expired and completed activities.
-The Software Inventory area of Threat & Vulnerability Management (TVM) provides visibility into all the 1st and 3rd party software installed across all devices in the company.
+The Software Inventory area of Threat & Vulnerability Management (TVM) provides visibility into all the first- and third-party software installed across all devices in the company.

-This enrichment serves both the SecOps, as well as SecOps, who can now easily see any gaps in a machine's defenses while investigating an alert and gain insights into possible weaknesses that were exploited by an attacker.
+This enrichment serves the SecOps, who can now easily see any gaps in a machine's defenses while investigating an alert and gaining insights into possible weaknesses that were exploited by an attacker.

-The Weaknesses page is essentially a knowledge base listing all the vulnerabilities (CVEs) that are known to TVM – both CVEs that apply to your organization at this time, as well as those that aren't.
-The SecOps team is interested to understand how exposed the organization is to a specific CVE – so this is the place to review it.
+The Weaknesses page is essentially a knowledge base listing all the vulnerabilities (CVEs) that are known to TVM -- both CVEs that apply to your organization at this time, and those that aren't.
+The SecOps team is interested in understanding how exposed the organization is to a specific CVE -- so this is the place to review it.

 For each vulnerability, the SecOps user can view the severity using the Common Vulnerability Scoring System (CVSS) rating.
-This includes the Vulnerability description for the CVE.
-As well as its prevalence within the organization, any related software, or a corresponding breach.
-The SecOps user can also review the Vulnerability details which include detailed information on severity, age, and any known related software.
-The SecOps team has access to detailed Threat insights, which includes Information relating to the threat landscape for this vulnerability, such as public exploits, exploit kits.
+This includes the Vulnerability description for the CVE, as well as its prevalence within the organization, any related software, or a corresponding breach.
+The SecOps user can also review the vulnerability details, which include detailed information on severity, age, and any known related software.
+The SecOps team has access to detailed Threat insights, which includes information relating to the threat landscape for this vulnerability, such as public exploits and exploit kits.

 The SecOps team can take advantage of the advanced hunting capabilities on MDATP with TVM.
 Here they have a saved query for identifying machines that have an active High Alert status for software threat vulnerabilities.
 They are then able to run this query to see what machines in the environment need remediation.

-All Threat & Vulnerability Management (TVM) pages can be viewed in the context of specific machine groups – this helps to understand your vulnerabilities and exposure for different parts of the company.
-The machine group filter remains persistent when moving across and drill downing through different TVM pages.
+All Threat & Vulnerability Management (TVM) pages can be viewed in the context of specific machine groups -- this helps to understand your vulnerabilities and exposure for different parts of the company.
+The machine group filter remains persistent when moving across and drilling downing through different TVM pages.

-The live response is created to improve analysis by authorizing the SecOps user to gather forensic data fast, send suspicious entities for thorough check and hunt for new threats.
-It provides instant access to a machine and allows to do in-depth investigative work and take immediate response actions to promptly contain identified threats – real-time.
+The live response is created to improve analysis by authorizing the SecOps user to gather forensic data fast, send suspicious entities for a thorough check, and hunt for new threats.
+It provides instant access to a machine and allows in-depth investigative work and taking immediate response actions to promptly contain identified threats -- in real time.

 Power BI is a business analytics service that delivers insights to enable fast, informed decisions.
 Here in the PowerBI home page, there is a dashboard pinned that contains some of our MDATP reporting data.
 Inside this Workspace, the SecOps user can see a pinned Dashboard where the data is easily accessible.

 The MDATP dashboard helps SecOps check reports being shown.
-The PowerBI Report is leveraging the MDATP Advanced Hunting API, they can take a closer look at the report by clicking the Events Report.
-The report can be shared, exported, and even subscribed to as a feed, so the SecOps team can get this report directly into their inbox as part of the daily routine.
+The PowerBI Report is leveraging the MDATP Advanced Hunting API; they can take a closer look at the report by clicking the Events Report.
+The report can be shared, exported, and even subscribed to as a feed, so the SecOps team can get this report directly into their inbox as part of their daily routine.

-The Machine actions allows the SecOps user to see what actions, both manually initiated as well as automatically initiated have been performed within the environment.
-It has a breakdown of these actions per machine so they can see which machines are most ‘active’.
+The Machine actions allows the SecOps user to see what actions, both manually initiated and automatically initiated, have been performed within the environment.
+It has a breakdown of these actions per machine so they can see which machines are most active.

 Microsoft Defender Advanced Threat Protection is a platform designed to help enterprise networks prevent, identify, explore, and respond to advanced threats.